3 Health Insurance Options For People Without A Social Security Number | Here’s How & Options

 Indemnity insurance plans do not coordinate with other insurance.
 So, you can “stack” additional insurances to develop a complete plan.

-You do need a tax ID number, also known as an Individual Taxpayer Identification Number (ITIN) to apply.
+You do need a tax identification number, also known as an Individual Taxpayer Identification Number (ITIN) to apply.
 We have discussed this before if you need life insurance and don’t have a social security number.
 If you have an ITIN, you can get health insurance with most indemnity carriers.

 Additionally, if you have a moderate-to-severe health condition, the carrier may not cover the condition at all or decline your application.